USS Wichita (CA-45): Armament

-Wichita was armed with a main battery of nine 8-inch /55 Mark 12 guns mounted in three 3-gun turrets.
+Wichita was armed with a main battery of nine 8-inch /55 Mark 12 guns mounted in three 3-gun turrets, controlled by a pair of Mark 34 directors.
 The guns fired a 335 lb projectiles at a muzzle velocity of 2500 ft/s.
 Maximum elevation of the guns was 41 degrees; this provided a maximum range of 30050 yd.
 Rate of fire was approximately one salvo every fifteen seconds.
 The turrets allowed each gun to elevate and fire individually.

-Her secondary battery consisted of eight 5-inch /38 Mark 12 dual-purpose guns, four in single, enclosed Mark 30 high-angle mounts, and four in open mounts.
+Her secondary battery consisted of eight 5-inch /38 Mark 12 dual-purpose guns, four in single, enclosed Mark 30 high-angle mounts, and four in open mounts, controlled by a pair of Mark 33 directors.
 These guns fired 55 lb projectiles at a rate of 20 rounds per minute.
 Muzzle velocity was 2600 ft/s; against aerial targets, the guns had a ceiling of 37200 ft at 85 degrees.
 At 45 degrees, the guns could engage surface targets at a range of 18200 yd.
 Wichita was the first cruiser in the US Navy to be equipped with the new 5-inch /38 gun.

+Initial light anti-aircraft weaponry consisted of eight .50 caliber machine guns.
+It was originally planned that the ship was to receive two quadruple 1.1 in anti-aircraft guns, though this was doubled to four when war broke out.

 By August 1945, the ship had been equipped with numerous smaller guns for close-range anti-aircraft defense.
 Sixteen Bofors 40 mm guns were placed in quadruple mounts, and another eight were in dual mounts.
 She also carried eighteen Oerlikon 20 mm guns in single mountings.
 The 40 mm guns had a ceiling of 22800 ft at 90 degrees elevation and a maximum rate of fire of 160 rounds per minute.
 The 20 mm gun had a rate of fire of 465–480 rounds per minute; they had a ceiling of 10000 ft.
 By the end of the war, the ship was armed with a variety of fire control systems for her guns, including Mark 34 fire control gear and Mark 13 and Mark 28 fire control radars.